KSP-KOS/KOS_DOC/source/structure/list.md

 ﻿# List

-Collection of Any time in kOS
+Collection of Any type in kOS

 Structure
 =========